Chikayo-k/rate-your-stay/README.md

 16. Use the Manual deploy option and click the Deploy Branch button.
 17. When the App is successfully deployed, the View button will show up.
 The button is the deployed link.

+## Secret key issue and the changes I made

+Due to an issue when the secret key was visible in the settings.py file.
+It made my code insecure and people could see github it in the Github repository.
+The django secret key needed to be stored inside the env.py file as this poses a significant security risk on the application.
+I update my code and stored my secret key in the env.py file.
+This has resolved my issue.

 ## Reference

 Code